Yahoo snags Google's Mayer as CEO in surprise hire

 SAN FRANCISCO (Reuters) - Google Inc's Marissa Mayer will become Yahoo Inc's new chief executive from Tuesday, a surprise pick for its third CEO in a year.

-Mayer's hiring, which edged out front-runner and acting CEO Ross Levinsohn, signalled the Internet company is likely to renew its focus on Web technology and products rather than beefing up online content.
+Mayer's hiring, which edged out front-runner and acting CEO Ross Levinsohn, signaled the Internet company is likely to renew its focus on Web technology and products rather than beefing up online content.

-Shares in Yahoo, less than half their value during its dotcom heyday, gained 2 percent to $15.97 (10.21 pounds) in after-hours trading.
+Shares in Yahoo, less than half their value during its dotcom heyday, gained 2 percent to $15.97 in after-hours trading.